MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/user-session-management.md

 - To enforce users to re-authenticate, users are required to sign in with their credentials after they signed out within the application.
 - To prevent users from sharing credentials to access [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)], the user access token is validated to ensure that the user who was given access by the identity provider is the same user who is accessing [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)].

-## Steps for enabling security enhancements for Dynamics 365 (on-premises) deployments
+## Steps for enabling security enhancements for Dynamics 365 for Customer Engagement (on-premises) deployments

 These security enhancements are shipped disabled by default.
-Administrators can enable these enhancements when using one of the supported Dynamics 365 (on-premises) builds listed below.
+Administrators can enable these enhancements when using one of the supported Dynamics 365 for Customer Engagement (on-premises) builds listed below.

 > [!NOTE]
-> This applies to customers with the following versions of Dynamics 365:
+> This applies to customers with the following versions of Dynamics 365 for Customer Engagement:
 > - Microsoft Dynamics CRM 2016 (on-premises, version 8.2) <br />
 >   The feature is included in [this update](https://support.microsoft.com/help/4046795/microsoft-dynamics-365-online-and-on-premises-update-2-2).
 > - Microsoft Dynamics CRM 2016 (on-premises, version 8.1) <br />